spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/preprocessing.rst

+.. _preprocessing-dmri:

 Preprocessing steps to highlight the spinal cord
 ################################################

 Prior to motion correction, it's often helpful to crop dMRI data around the region of interest (e.g. the spinal cord).
-Doing so will speed subsequent processing steps while also improving their accuracy.
+Doing so will speed up subsequent processing steps while also improving their accuracy.

 To crop the data, we use the multi-step process below: